-We applied an annual cost for dupilumab of \$30,000 for 300 mg dosed every two weeks after a 600mg loading dose.
-This is an assumed value and will be updated in the final report when we expect to have information on the actual price of dupilumab.
-We assumed compliance of 95.2% in the first cycle and 98.6% thereafter based on the observed compliance in the clinical trials.32 We also applied a cost of \$20 for one-time self-injection training (CPT 992110).62
+We applied an annual list price for dupilumab of \$37,000 for 300 mg dosed every two weeks after a 600-mg loading dose.
+The manufacturer informed ICER that the average net price in the US market will be no more than \$31,000.46 We present results here using the list price and that estimated net price.
+Our base case analysis presents results for both the list and net prices.
+We assumed compliance of 95.2% in the first cycle and 98.6% thereafter based on the observed compliance in the clinical trials.46 We also applied a cost of \$20 for one-time self-injection training (CPT 992110).72